mmcc1/LibBlockchain/README.md

 # LibBlockchain
 Bare bones Blockchain example

-Example code on how to create a Blockchain
+Example code on how to create a Blockchain with a proof of work function.